FAUSheppy/potaris-next-gen/site/content/de/posts/unreal_2021/index.md

 ![“GetPlayerLocation”-task in BT](/ue_2021_get_player_position_bt.png)

 # Fly to - Task
 When the plugin has loaded correctly, we should be able add a task called “Fly to”, which the plugin provides.
 This task requires the blackboard Vector3d key from earlier as “FlightLocationKey”.
-This key is also the only mandetory value you have to set.
+This key is also the only mandatory value you have to set.
 The options are mostly self explanatory and can also mostly be left to the default values for now.
 Most interesting perhaps, for first time users, are the “Debug Params”, which offer various visualizations during play.

 ![“Fly To” - task provided by plugin](/ue_2021_fly_to_task.png)